Strep throat

 - avoid smoking and breathing second-hand smoke

-If you have a fever, rest and limit your activities until the fever is gone.
+If you have a fever, rest until the fever is gone.

-Ask your doctor or pharmacist if you can take paracetamol, or ibuprofen to reduce your fever and to relieve pain.
+Ask your doctor or pharmacist if you can take paracetamol or ibuprofen to reduce fever and relieve pain.

 If it's not treated, strep throat can lead to complications including: